boldbi/angular-with-aspnet-core-sample/README.md

   3. Build your .NET project by executing the `dotnet build` command in the terminal.

   4. To install all dependent packages, use the following command `npm install`.
-To install the Bold BI Embedded SDK package, use the following command `npm install -save @boldbi/boldbi-embedded-sdk`.

   5. To run the application, use the command `dotnet run` in the terminal.
 After executing the command, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., https://localhost:3000).